 Savasana; corpse pose

-Ado Mukha Svanasana; down facing dog pose is where you are heading now.
+Ado Mukha Svanasana; down-facing dog pose is where you are heading now.
 From Balasana pick your knees off the ground.
 Releasing the breath also releases movement towards the ground.
-This lets you touch your wrists down and let the backs of the knees open but don’t kick the heels down.
+Now the action lets you touch your wrists down and let the backs of the knees open but don’t kick the heels down.
 Breath here.
-Invite space between your toes keep the knees soft.
+Invite space between your toes to keep the knees soft.

 Uttanasana-forward-bend; follows.
 From dog walk your feet to your hands.
 Invite space between your toes and in the ankles.
-Keep the backs of the knees soft.
+Try to keep the backs of the knees soft.
 Release the breath to the hands and feet.
 Receive the breath behind the heart feeling the back of the body expand.
 You develop a rhythmic pulse.

 Viparita-Karini;(half-shoulder-stand)-Bolster-supported-legs-in-the-air.
 Use a bolster or hard cushion behind your pelvis.
 Lying back lift the feet to the sky.
 Invite space between your toes, release your jaw let your breath out, leave the soles of your feet up in the sky, let the breathe out and feel the back of the pelvis touch more and more the support behind you.
 Lift the arms over the head and let the outward breath draw the hands back toward the shoulders.
 Pulse in and out, with your breath.

 Savasana; corpse pose; Can you just let everything go now.
-Keep you attention on your breath.
-Notice how the diaphragm sits up under the ribs.
-How the breath is smaller.
-As you rest keep your attention on that feeling for a few minutes at least.
+Keep your attention on your breath.
+Notice how the diaphragm sits up under the ribs, how the breath is smaller as you rest to keep your focus on that feeling for a few minutes at least.

 Yoga is your awareness